- The first Christmas Broadcast

 The Christmas Broadcast is an intrinsic part of Christmas Day festivities for many people across the Commonwealth.

-Each Broadcast carefully reflects current issues and concerns, and shares The Queen's reflections on what Christmas means to her and to many of her listeners.
+Each Broadcast carefully reflects current issues and concerns, and shares The Monarch's reflections on what Christmas means to them and their listeners.
 Over the years, the Christmas Broadcast has acted as a chronicle of global, national and personal events which have affected The Queen and her audience.

 The first Christmas Broadcast